Residential | Case Study

 Type: Good Class Bungalow

-Inside, expansive city views stretch beyond glass walls.
-Light drifts across polished stone, rich timber, and textured surfaces in the generous living area, the perfect setting for hosting friends amid laughter and lively conversation.
+Inside, expansive views of the city stretch beyond full-height glass windows in the generous living area.
+Light drifts across polished stone, rich timber, and textured surfaces, creating the perfect setting for hosting friends amid laughter and lively conversation.

-A 10-seater dining table sits gracefully in the space, its elegant stone surface paired with an exquisite crystal chandelier, a personal favourite of the homeowner.
-Outside, the yard is alive with delicate birdsong and shifting patterns of light across the foliage, the calm of the garden weaving gently into the interior.
+A 10-seater dining table sits gracefully in the space, its elegant stone surface complemented by an exquisite crystal chandelier, a personal favourite of the homeowner.
+Outside, the yard is alive with delicate birdsong, the calm of the garden weaving into the interior.

 Ascending to the upper level, a home office occupies a tucked-away corner.
 Mirror-clad surfaces catch fragments of reflection and shadow, lending depth to the space.
 It’s the kind of quiet where a cup of tea would sit within reach as you ease into a day of focused work.

-As the day wanes, the city stretches alongside the corridor, a gentle interlude guiding the path to the master suite.
-The volume allows the room to open and breathe, while the last light of day drifts across a bespoke console, tracing its detailing as the surface catches a soft, amber glow.
+As the day wanes, the city stretches alongside the corridor, guiding the path to the master suite.
+The volume allows the room to open and breathe, while the last light of day drifts across a bespoke console, tracing its detailing as the surface catches a soft amber glow.

 A soft carpet yields underfoot, inviting the body to slow and settle.
 The bed provides a gentle refuge, where tension eases and cares begin to slip away.